qjvtenkroode/homelab-iac/README.md

 ## TODO
  - Registry depends on Cribl ... fails with a clean environment.
  - MQTT service check Consul fails somehow.
- - Traefik fails to get certs with Letsencrypt somehow.